Gong Yoga Nidra

 Non-Doing

 The practice of yoga Nidra guides us into a state of non-doing, a highly regenerative state where the energy normally burned by the mind is fully freed to heal and restore the body.
-The healing energy of the body, freed from the thoughts of the mind, can become a spiritual force, unlocking inner guidance, knowing and insight into your true nature.
+The healing energy of the body, freed from the thoughts of the mind, can become prana energy, unlocking inner guidance, knowing and insight into your true nature.

 Benefits of Yoga Nidra

-Prolonged time in theta state has a myriad of physiological benefits.
-It’s been shown to increase the hormones that regulate our nervous system, GABA, melatonin, serotonin, oxytocin, endorphins, dopamine, DHEA, and human growth hormone.
+Prolonged time in a deeply meditative state has been shown to increase the hormones that regulate our nervous system, GABA, melatonin, serotonin, oxytocin, endorphins, dopamine, DHEA, and human growth hormone.
 At the same time it decreases cortisol, epinephrine, norepinephrine, and lactate, all of which can damage the body, weaken the immune system through inflammation and lead to disease and the dysfunction.
 As a restorative, an hour of Yoga Nidra is equivalent to 4 hours of quality sleep.

 Adding Gongs